sish1ka/2-Channel-Mixed-Signal-Data-Acquisition-PCB/README.md

 * Board outline
 * Drill files

-The generated files will be available in `KiCad/Gerbers/`.
+The generated files are available in `KiCad/Gerbers/`.

 ### PCB Design Verification

-The PCB layout will be checked using KiCad's Design Rules Checker (DRC).
+The PCB layout is checked using KiCad's Design Rules Checker (DRC).

 **Target:**